Kiahhickson/plantchain/README.md

 # Project use case 👩‍🌾👨‍🌾
 The dApp is for people or companies to record their tree planting efforts in order to record the:
 - Location of the planted tree/s
+- Date/ time
 - Type of tree/s planted
 - Number of tree/s planted

 There is also an element of incentivasation by rewarding participants with <a href="https://en.wikipedia.org/wiki/Carbon_credit"> carbon credits</a>, allowing individuals or companies to lower their carbon footprint.

 # User Stories 🙋🏼‍♀️🙋🏾‍♂️📝
+1. The user navigates to the plantchain homepage and is prompted to upload an image of them standing beside their planted tree's
+2. The user submits the image and the location is pulled from the image EXIF data.
+The user has the option to confirm the location information propogated or manually input the location of the planted tree.
+3. Once the user confirms the location they are able to search a plant database and select the type of tree specie they have planted, and the amount of trees planted.
+4. The user is then taken to a summary page where they are asked to confirm the inputted information:
+- Location
+- Type of Tree
+- Amount of trees
+The user can edit the information at this stage before submitting to the blockchain.
+5. The user submits their information and is shown a congratulations page with a transaction number

 # Tech Stack 👩‍💻